Mirwais Hotak: Rise to power

 The replies were in the affirmative, so Hotak returned to Isfahan.
 He planned to depart to Kandahar, but decided to remain in the court of Isfahan to avoid arousing suspicion.

-Around the same time that Mirwais returned from Mecca, he learned of an Armenian named Israel Orri, sent to Isfahan as an ambassador under diplomatic authority of Peter the Great.
+Around the same time that Mirwais returned from Mecca, he learned of an Armenian named Israel Ori, sent to Isfahan as an ambassador under diplomatic authority of Peter the Great.
 The ambassador had hundreds of followers supporting him to move toward the court.
 His goal was more influence over Persian import and export duties, and the story was expanded upon and greatly exaggerated.
 When it reached the court at Isfahan, many rumors added to the alarm, and Husayn had asked Hotak for counsel, who replied:

 The arguments sent Husayn into a panic.
-In fear of provoking Russia, he allowed Israel Orri to travel to Isfahan, and suspicion of George plagued both the court and the Shah.
+In fear of provoking Russia, he allowed Israel Ori to travel to Isfahan, and suspicion of George plagued both the court and the Shah.
 As a result, Husayn reappointed Hotak to his position to spy on George, and by any means, remove him from power if he was thought to have started anything suspicious.
 Hotak returned to Kandahar, enraging George, who had to appoint him back to his positions.
 George demanded that Hotak hand over his daughter to be his concubine.
 Hotak, insulted, communicated with the heads of other tribes in his tent and consulted on plans for rebellion.
 Mirwais asked the tribes to follow him, and they waited for him to give the signal.

 Hotak disguised a young-looking girl and dressed her to take the place of his daughter and sent her to George.
 Hotak was ready to rebel, but he had one obstacle in his way: When Gurgin Khan allowed the Persians to return to Persia, he kept the Georgians of the army as his bodyguards.
 Hotak informed the Tarins – tribal governors of the Pishin Valley – to stop paying tribute to George, who dispatched the majority of his Georgian troops to the region.
 Meanwhile, Hotak arranged members of the branch of the Ghilji tribe, with him being the chief and marched out to approach within a few miles of Kandahar.
 Hotak then invited the marching Georgians, including George, to a banquet, expressing his distaste for the Tarins' behaviour.

 George, not suspecting treachery, was slain.
 Hotak ordered George and his men stripped, and he and his allies wore their armor and set out for Kandahar, their appearance preventing suspicion.
 They entered the gates and attacked the Georgian army, cutting down the guards and admitting the awaiting Afghans from the rear.